 You can extinguish the lighted candles by blowing them out, although you need to be careful while doing so since pots might catch fire.
 The little inner pot can reach temperatures as high as 400 ℉.
 Allow plenty of time to cool completely before attempting to handle them.

 Tea candles may not always be available.
 Alternatively, you can use one tin can heater to replace those tea candles.
 As shown below, you can combine a tin can heater and top it off with a flower pot.
 Cool, right?

 3. Soda Can Burner

-This heater is like a high-performance alcohol burner on steroids.
+This natural gas heater is like a high-performance alcohol burner on steroids.
 You may also use this soda can burner to replace the tea candles in the flower pot heater because of its modest size.

-A single one of these heaters placed beneath a flower pot will provide enough heat, but two of these heaters will give double the warmth.
-Although this heater can produce its heat, flower pots are not required.
+A single one of these indoor heaters placed beneath a flower pot will provide enough heat, but two of these heaters will give double the warmth.
+Although this air heater can produce its heat, flower pots are not required.

 Assembling this burner is more complicated than the other two heater models, but the supplies are readily available at home.

 You will need more items than the first two to make this soda can burner.
 In line with this thought, there are many different ways to make this burner.